The Gatekeeping Expert's Dilemma: The Reporting Problem for Arbitrary Intervals

 In sum, vaguer messages make the manager more likely to gamble, as do more negative messages that imply lower realizations of $X$.

 \begin{example}[Uniform Distribution] Suppose that $X$ follows the uniform distribution $\mathcal{U}[a,b]$.
-In this case, the solution to \ref{eq:reporting-problem} and the optimal payoff are
+When $b-a\le 2\pi^R$, the solution to \ref{eq:reporting-problem} is given by

-Focus on the case $b-a\le 2\pi^R$.
-The manager's risky option is $r^+=(b+\pi^R)/2$.
-He gambles when $a<\frac{b-\pi^{R}}{2}$.
-For a fixed $b$, this condition implies that the manager gambles when the message is sufficiently vague (i.e., $a$ is sufficiently small).
-Moreover, as $b$ becomes smaller, the range of $a$ that induces gambling expands: the manager is more likely to gamble when the message contains more negative information (location effect). \end{example}
+The manager gambles and chooses the risky option $r^+=(b+\pi^R)/2$ when the message is sufficiently vague (i.e., $a<(b-\pi^R)/2$).
+Moreover, as $b$ becomes smaller, the intervals that prevent gambling shrink: the manager is more likely to gamble when the message contains more negative information (location effect). \end{example}